 Working With Data

-Holochain is, at its most basic, a framework for building graph databases on top of content-addressed storage that are validated and stored by networks of peers.
-Each peer contributes to the state of this database by publishing actions to an event journal stored on their device called their source chain.
-The source chain can also be used to hold private state.
+Holochain is, at its most basic, a framework for building graph databases on top of content-addressed storage that is validated and stored by networks of peers.
+Each peer contributes to the state of this database by publishing actions to an event journal called their source chain, which is stored on their device.
+The source chain can also be used to hold private data.

 Entries, actions, and records: primary data

 Data in Holochain takes the shape of a record.
-Different kinds of records have different purposes, but the thing common to all records is the action: one participant’s intent to manipulate their own state or the application’s shared database state in some way.
+Different kinds of records have different purposes, but the thing common to all records is the action: one participant’s attempt to manipulate their own state and/or the application’s shared database state in some way.
 All actions contain:

-Some actions also contain a weight, which is a calculation of the cost of storing the action and can be used for rate limiting.
-(Note: weighting and rate limiting isn’t implemented yet.)
+Some actions also contain a weight, which is a calculation of the cost of storing the action and can be used for spam prevention.
+(Note: weighting isn’t implemented yet.)

 The other important part of a record is the entry.
 Not all action types have an entry to go along with them, but those that do, Create and Update, are called entry creation actions and are the main source of data in an application.

 It’s generally most useful to think about a record (entry plus creation action) as the primary unit of data.
 This is because the action holds useful context about when an entry was written and by whom.
-One entry written by two actions is considered to be the same piece of content, but when paired with their respective actions into records, each record is guaranteed to be unique.
+A unique entry, no matter how many times it’s written, is considered to be one piece of content:

 authors